akeszei/em_toolkit/Chimera_commands.md

     sym #<model> group c2 center #<center> coordinateSystem #<center> axis y

 ### Preparing volumes from models
-`Chimera` is incredibly useful for quickly generating `.mrc` volumes from atomic models that can be used as initial models or to generate masks for use in processing software.
+`Chimera` is incredibly useful for quickly generating `.mrc` volumes from atomic models (eg, `.pdb` files) that can be used as initial maps or to generate masks for use in processing software.
 A volume is easly created from a model or selection by using the `molmap`function:

     molmap <model, or selection> <resolution>